Kaito0/panelreader.koplugin/README.md

 # PanelReader Plugin
 Warning!
 Tested on Arch Linux and Kindle PW.
-Kumiko and helper process manga functionality is not tested under Windows / MacOs!
+Kumiko and helper process manga functionality is not tested under Windows / MacOS!
-For safety reasons set these koreader settings - full page, no info shown at bottom, dont crop borders Plugin works both in portrait and landscape rotation
+For safety reasons set these koreader settings - full page, no info shown at bottom, dont crop margins.
+Plugin works both in portrait and landscape rotation.

 A comprehensive panel navigation system for KOReader that provides panel-to-panel navigation with support for both Western (LTR) and Japanese (RTL) reading directions.